Quote For, after all, how do we know that two and two...

 Quotes to Explore

-inspirational quotes - Image for quote : You only live once, but if you do it right, once is enough.
+inspirational quotes - Image for quote : The only time you fail is when you fall down and stay down.

-inspirational quotes - Image for quote : Our life is what our thoughts make it.
+inspirational quotes - Image for quote : Our way of thinking creates good or bad outcomes.